 Zach Verwey, MA, LPC, NCC holds a Masters degree in Clinical Mental Health Counseling from a CACREP accredited program and is a Licensed Professional Counselor in the state of Colorado.
 In his clinical practice, Zach has worked extensively with LGBTQ+ concerns, eating disorders, holistic sexual health, values and identity, and grief and loss, and he is Prepare/Enrich certified in working with couples.
 He is especially passionate about addressing the ways in which body image difficulties impact the LGBTQ+ community and regularly works with clients and provides education through writing and public speaking on this topic.
 Zach believes deeply in the power of interpersonal and intrapersonal relationship work in the therapeutic process, and offers a holistic and integrative approach that honors the mind, body, and spirit.
 In his spare time, Zach enjoys reading the memoirs of comedians who also happen to be women, experimenting with new bread recipes, and exploring Denver’s latest hot spots with a friend or two.

-Amy McCann, RP, Apprentice, is earning her Master of Arts in Clinical Mental Health Counseling at Denver Seminary.
-She is open to seeing many types of clients of all age ranges.
-She is trained in Emotionally Focused Couples Therapy and desires to help couples strengthen their relationship.
+Amy McCann, MA, LPCC, EFT therapist, has her Master of Arts in Clinical Mental Health Counseling from Denver Seminary.
+She is trained in Emotionally Focused Couples Therapy and desires to help couples strengthen their relationships.
+Her desire is to create an environment for clients to feel safe and explore what aspects are hindering them from connecting with others and themselves, so that they can begin to truly thrive.
 Amy earned her Bachelor of Science in Exercise and Movement Science from the University of Vermont, and desires to help her clients in a holistic way.
-She is passionate about people finding true freedom and healing in every area of life.
 Amy also has rich cultural experiences with living overseas and enjoys cross-cultural work with clients.
 Amy is originally from Boston, but loves living in Colorado with her husband.
-They enjoy hiking, fly fishing, playing games with friends, and eating ice cream.
+They enjoy hiking, spending time with friends, and eating ice cream.